 One of the Company's important advantages is its strong wood supply position in key regions of Canada and the United States.
-During the financial year ended December 31, 2016, the Company obtained its raw material requirements for utility poles from its own timber harvesting licenses (forest licenses, timber quota and Garanties d'approvisionnement ("GA's")), state timber sales, private woodland owners and through purchases of timber on the open market.
-Wood supply for railway ties and timbers are purchased from hundreds of sawmills in various regions throughout Canada and the United States.
+During the financial year ended December 31, 2017, the Company obtained its raw material requirements for utility poles from its own timber harvesting licenses (forest licenses and/or timber quotas), state and timber sales, private woodland owners and through purchases of timber on the open market.
+Wood supply for railway ties and timbers and residential lumber are purchased from hundreds of sawmills in various regions throughout Canada and the United States.